 THE BEST IN PRACTICE

 Studying Tourism and Recreation at the Vistula School of Hospitality will ensure that you are ready for your dream career.
 We can offer you a sensible curriculum and additional opportunities for development, such as training camps and conferences.
-This sub-major will allow you to gain practical skills, with which you will efficiently manage tourist resorts and business events.
+This specialization will allow you to gain practical skills, with which you will efficiently manage tourist resorts and business events.

 See for yourself that the Vistula School of Hospitality is the best University in practice.
 Find out the benefits of studying Tourism and Recreation.

 BENEFITS OF STUDYING TOURISM AND RECREATION